Denvr AI Services Docs

 Personal

 This is dedicated storage that is only accessible by the specific user, ensuring privacy and security.
-It is mounted to a unique directory path (e.g., /home/ubuntu/personal
+It is mounted to a unique directory path (e.g., /home/ubuntu/personal).

 Tenant shared

 This storage is accessible by multiple users or virtual machines within the same tenant.
-It is mounted to a shared directory path (e.g., /home/ubuntu/tenant-shared
+It is mounted to a shared directory path (e.g., /home/ubuntu/tenant-shared), enabling collaboration and shared access.

 Containers support secure access using Jupyter Authentication Tokens for JupyterLab and optional SSH keys for passwordless login.
 Enable SSH to manage the environment securely with the default user ID and added SSH keys.